Max Weinreich

-He is known for popularising the phrase "A language is a dialect with an army and navy".
+He is known for increasing language awareness of Yiddish as a standardized language; he popularised the phrase "A language is a dialect with an army and navy".

 Biography

 Weinreich began his studies in a German school in Goldingen (modern Kuldīga), transferring to the gymnasium in Libau (modern Liepāja) after four years.
 He then lived in Daugavpils and Łódź.
 Between 1909 and 1912, he resided in Saint Petersburg, where he attended I. G. Eizenbet's private Jewish gymnasium for boys.
 He was raised in a German-speaking family but became fascinated with Yiddish.
+Following the October Revolution, Weinreich served as editor of the Bundist newspaper Undzer shtime (Our Voice) in Vilna before he was elected to the governing body of the city's Jewish community.
+Paul Novick, a fellow Bundist from Minsk, succeeded him as editor and took a room in the residence of Jewish communal leader Zemach Shabad.
+All three men were forced to take refuge in Shabad's home during the Vilna pogrom in 1919.

 In the early 1920s, Weinreich lived in Germany and pursued studies in linguistics at the universities of Berlin and Marburg.
 In 1923, under the direction of German linguist Ferdinand Wrede in Marburg, he completed his dissertation, entitled "Studien zur Geschichte und dialektischen Gliederung der jiddischen Sprache" (Studies in the History and Dialect Distribution of the Yiddish language).
 The dissertation was published in 1993 under the title Geschichte der jiddischen Sprachforschung ("History of Yiddish Linguistics").

 In 1925, Weinreich was the cofounder, along with Nochum Shtif, Elias Tcherikower, and Zalman Reisen, of YIVO (originally called the Yidisher Visnshaftlekher Institut — Yiddish Scientific Institute).
-Although the institute was officially founded during a conference in Berlin in August 1925, the centre of its activities was in Wilno (now Vilnius, Lithuania), which eventually became its official headquarters as well.
-YIVO's first office in Wilno was in a room in Weinreich's apartment.
+Although the institute was officially founded during a conference in Berlin in August 1925, the centre of its activities was in Vilna (now Vilnius, Lithuania), which eventually became its official headquarters as well.
+YIVO's first office in Vilna was in a room in Weinreich's apartment.
 Remembered as the guiding force of the institute, Weinreich directed its linguistic, or philological section in the period before the Second World War.
+His children were both born in Vilna at that time: his elder son Uriel (1926-1967) a linguist and lexicographer, while the younger son Gabriel (1928-2023) was a physicist and musical acoustician.

-Weinreich was in Denmark with his wife, Regina Shabad Weinreich, the daughter of a notable doctor and Jewish leader of Wilno Zemach Shabad, and his older son, Uriel, when World War II broke out in 1939.
+Weinreich was in Denmark with his wife, Regina (Shabad's daughter), and his older son, Uriel, when World War II broke out in 1939.
 Regina returned to Vilnius, but Max and Uriel stayed abroad, moving to New York City in March 1940.
-His wife and younger son, Gabriel, joined them there during the brief period when Vilnius was in independent Lithuania.
+YIVO was founded in Vilnius before being relocated to New York City.
+His wife and younger son, Gabriel, joined them there during the brief period (1920-1923) when Vilnius was in independent Lithuania.
 Weinreich became a professor of Yiddish at City College of New York and re-established YIVO in New York.